Checksum/gosh/README.md

 ## Installation

-Download the binary for your OS from [https://github.com/Checksum/gosh/releases](releases)
+Download the binary for your OS from [releases](https://github.com/Checksum/gosh/releases).
+Put it in some path where it's accessible.

 ## Usage

-`gosh -help` for available options
+`gosh -help` for available options.